gpieffet/hello-world/git.md

 $ git push origin master	# push the changes to the server origin and the branch master

-### Files tha t you don't want to appear even as untracked
+### Files that you don't want to appear (in the status) even as untracked
 => Put them in .gitignore
-and more
+and more with sublime text, and more and more